eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 5. In each round of rib_process(), the rnh's resolving route status will be checked in zebra_rnh_eval_nexthop_entry().
 The backwalk for route convergence stops if the rnh is resolved on a route with ROUTE_ENTRY_NHG_ID_PRESERVED flag or the rnh list is empty. (after that the status for ROUTE_ENTRY_NHG_ID_PRESERVED is also cleared??)

 ### Nexthop Group Preserving
-By the original approach of routes updating, the nexthop group of the route is recreated, along with its ID being changed.
-However, at dplane/fpm level, there is no need to refresh the nexthop group for recursive route again (e.g. the red ones for prefix 2.2.2.2 and 100.0.0.1), since the reachability hasn't changed.
-If the nexthop group remains unchanged, it means that the nhe for these nexthop groups can be reused and the dependents chain remain unchanged too.
+By the original approach of routes updating, once the IGP routing changes, NHG refresh will proceed along the reverse path of dependency, so all NHGs on that direction will be recreated.
+As shown in the diagram, when the IGP node 10.0.1.28 is up, all dependent NHGs originating from it will be recreated, as indicated by the red text in the diagram.

 <figure align=center>
     <img src="images/nhg_change1.png" >
     <figcaption>Figure 5.
-NHG dependents 1<figcaption>
+NHG dependents<figcaption>
 </figure>

 <figure align=center>
     <img src="images/nhg_change2.png" >
     <figcaption>Figure 6.
-NHG dependents 2<figcaption>
+NHG dependents (IGP node 10.0.1.28 is up)<figcaption>
 </figure>

+However, at dplane/fpm level, there is no need to refresh the nexthop group for recursive route again (e.g. the red ones for prefix 2.2.2.2 and 200.0.0.1), since the reachability hasn't changed.
+If the nexthop group remains unchanged, it means that the nhe for these nexthop groups can be reused and the dependents chain remain unchanged too.

 #### Data Structure Modifications
 ``` c